micheldumontier/ontostart/README.md

    * automatically generate ontology documentation using OntoSpy and Pylode
    * automatically run FAIRness asssessment using FOOPS!
    * automatically publish the website to github pages

+See an [example](https://micheldumontier.github.io/ontostart/main/) processing of the Ontostart default ontology template.

 ## Getting Started